 Lauren Braun - Studio Supervisor

 Lauren isn’t in the studio all that often, but when she is, everyone falls in line.
 Like a drill sergeant, she makes her rounds, ensuring everything is in order.
 She rolls around on a dolly, indicating approval of what she sees with a once-over tap (assuming she can reach).
-In her almost 4 years of experience as a human, she’s learned a thing or two about our machines; she’s been hearing their unmistakable rhythms since she was in utero.
+In her 4 and a half years of experience as a human, she’s learned a thing or two about our machines; she’s been hearing their unmistakable rhythms since she was in utero.
 Which explains why she seems to feel right at home in our studio.